-If you are beginning to experience frequent bouts of vertigo, here are a few triggers to avoid:
+If you are beginning to experience frequent bouts of spinning sensation, here are a few triggers to avoid:

-- Rapid movement of the head – This is why many experience vertigo when getting up too fast from bed.
+- Rapid movement of the head – This is why many experience spinning sensation when getting up too fast from bed.
 The head moves quickly, and blood pressure may drop.

 - Bright lights – It might be a good idea to keep the lights dimmer when dealing with frequent vertigo episodes.